Jackson-Muendo/xmax_countdown/README.md

 A countdown timer for Christmas: https://countdown-christmas-timer.netlify.app

-There may be some glitch (I'll fix that soon)
+Not yet responsive to phone sizes (I'll fix that soon)

 Can't wait for Christmas!